nordstream3/FOC/production/README.md

 # Assembly Guide

 The board is produced by the manufacturer as a single pcb.
-The 3 modules are connected by taps, which you will need to separate using a manual saw.
-JLCPCB will charge you for the number of designs, but this is a single design assembled to a single unit.
+The 3 modules are connected by taps, and you will need to separate the modules using a manual saw.
+JLCPCB will charge you for the number of designs on a pcb, but this is a single design where the modules are going to be assembled to a single unit.
 The separation is just for convenience purposes and none of the modules will work on their own.

 <div>
 <img src="../images/20240120_114045.jpg" width="300" style="float:left; margin-right:10px;">